 Getting stuck with a needle never feels good.
 But an accidental prick with a used needle or a cut from a scalpel can be especially harmful, even deadly.
 The Needlestick Safety and Prevention Act of 2000 made needle safety a priority in hospitals, but clinicians still need to be alert to the dangers and institute tougher safety protocols to prevent blood-borne illnesses.
 Supply chain professionals are part of the solution, too, and can back clinical teams by introducing reliable safety technology that healthcare providers will like and use.

-“Patient safety is a No. 1 priority of HealthTrust when we choose contracts,” says Angie Mitchell, RN, director of nursing services, “and our portfolio continues to grow.”
+“Patient safety is a No. 1 priority of HealthTrust when we choose contracts,” says Angie Mitchell, RN, former director of nursing services, “and our portfolio continues to grow.”
 Experts from MYCO Medical and Cardinal Health—two in a long line of suppliers included in HealthTrust’s vast patient safety portfolio—outlined some ways for facilities to up their game when it comes to sharps safety.

 Most healthcare professionals know that if they come into direct contact with a sharps device—defined by the Food and Drug Administration as a device with sharp points or edges that can puncture or cut skin—they could potentially be exposed to HIV, hepatitis and many other blood-borne pathogens, infections and diseases.
 The Centers for Disease Control and Prevention (CDC) estimates that every day, more than 1,000 healthcare workers in the hospital setting are injured with a needle or other sharps device.
 Of the injuries reported, most involve nurses, but accidents also happen to laboratory staff, physicians and housekeepers.
 The risks are considerable: According to the CDC, healthcare workers’ chances of infection from a contaminated sharps injury are 1 in 5 for hepatitis B (if they’re not vaccinated), 1 in 50 for hepatitis C and 1 in 300 for HIV.